ant-design/ant-design/docs/react/migration-v4.en-US.md

 - The color of selected components is changed to `@blue-1: #E6F7FF`, and the corresponding hover color is changed to `@gray-2: #FAFAFA`.
 - The color of the error was adjusted from `@red-5: #F5222D` to`@red-5: #FF4D4F`.
 - The color brightness of the dividing line has been reduced from `#E8E8E8` to`#F0F0F0`.
-- DatePicker
-  - Range selection can now select start and end times individually.
+- DatePicker interactive redo, range selection can now select start and end time separately.
-    - If the value is not filled, you need to select the end time after selecting the start time.
-    - When there is a start and end time, the start or end time can be changed individually.
-- Table adds default background color to white.
+- Table change default background color from transparent to white.
-- Button provides Danger default and Danger link styles.
+- `line-height` changes from `21px` to `22px`.

 ### Compatibility